scott-griffiths/bitstring/doc/reference.rst

 The ``auto`` parameter also accepts a list or tuple, whose elements will be evaluated as booleans (imagine calling ``bool()`` on each item) and the bits set to ``1`` for ``True`` items and ``0`` for ``False`` items.

-Finally if you pass in a file object, presumably opened in read-binary mode, then the ``BitString`` will be formed from the contents of the file.
+Finally if you pass in a file object, presumably opened in read-binary mode, then the bitstring will be formed from the contents of the file.

 For the :func:`read`, :func:`unpack`, :func:`pack` and :func:`peek` functions you can use compact format strings similar to those used in the ``struct`` and ``array`` modules.
 These start with an endian identifier: ``>`` for big-endian, ``<`` for little-endian or ``@`` for native-endian.
 This must be followed by at least one of these codes: